top of page

 Wide Hollow Reservoir

 At the Escalante Petrified Forest State Park is Wide Hollow Reservoir which offers a great place to take out a paddle board or kayak and swim on hot summer days.
-Paddle Out rents SUP's for day use on the reservoir during the spring and summer months.

 Calendar of Events